 What I did not know was that my aunt was saying the ultimate goodbye.
 She knew she’d never see me again.

 Three months later, while I was back in the United States, I woke up to a message from my grandma saying that my aunt passed away.
 I stared at the message in disbelief.
 That couldn’t be.
 That had to be some sort of mistake.

 Cancer.
 I didn’t know she was sick.
 No one did.

 My aunt spent the last week of her life in a hospital, and only then did she reveal to her closest family members just how bad the situation was.

 Even then, I still didn’t know.
 The news did not reach me on this side of the world until it was too late.

-That morning, I didn’t cry.
-I just stared at the ceiling.
-The only thing I wished for at that moment was to jump over the Atlantic Ocean to be there for my grandma, who lost not only her sister but also her closest friend.
+That morning, unable to process the news, I stared at the ceiling in disbelief.
+I wished to jump over the Atlantic Ocean to be there for my grandma, who lost not only her sister but also her closest friend.

 But I couldn’t afford to fly home.